bakpakin/Fennel/from-clojure.md

-If you want the sequence abstraction from Clojure, the [Cljlib][12] library provides Clojure's `mapv`, `filter`, and other functions that work using similar `seq` abstraction implemented for ordinary tables with linear runtime cost of converting tables to a sequential ones.
+If you want the sequence abstraction from Clojure, the [Cljlib][12] library provides Clojure's `mapv`, `filter`, and other functions that work using a similar `seq` abstraction implemented for ordinary tables with linear runtime cost of converting tables to a sequential ones.
 In practice, using Cljlib allows porting most Clojure data transformations almost directly to Fennel.